Credit: Dr. Paul Halferty, Director of the Centre for Canadian Studies at UCD.

-University College Dublin announces Margaret Atwood amongst major authors to feature in ‘Imagining: Home’ - a major literary event celebrating the unique connections between Canada and Ireland, 6 June 2018
+University College Dublin announces Margaret Atwood amongst major authors to feature in ‘Imagining: Home’ - a major literary event celebrating the unique connections between Canada and Ireland; watch it above

 Jane Urquhart, acclaimed Canadian author and current Craig Dobbin Visiting Professor in Canadian Studies at UCD and Dr Paul Halferty, Director of Canadian Studies at UCD, will host 'Imagining: Home', celebrating the literary connections between Ireland and Canada.
 The participating authors are: Margaret Atwood, John Banville, Anne Enright and Frank McGuinness.
 The event will take place in the O'Reilly Hall at UCD, 6 June 2018 at 7.30pm (doors 7pm).